Stage One: Detaching From Stress.

 In being present, I was able to spend some time lounging in a beach chair for an afternoon watching some hot Italian guys play ball, dance to Martin Solveig all the way through until 6am and laugh really hard at the experiences we were having.

-Sat in Ibiza departures with no hotspot to speak of and non-existent wifi, I am sad to say goodbye to a fun little life interlude.
+Sat in the departure lounge at Ibiza Airport with no hotspot to speak of and non-existent wifi, I am sad to say goodbye to a fun little life interlude.
 Yet excited for the next leg.
 I haven’t slept much, but I feel rested.
-I’ve not been to active, but I feel energised.
+I’ve not been too active, but I feel energised.

 And there you have it!